hoogenboom-group/fastem-sofima/README.md

 Scable Optical Flow-based Image Alignment (SOFIMA) of FAST-EM datasets.

 ## Requirements
 - PC or HPC operating a Linux distribution with a decent amount of RAM (>128 GB) and CPUs/GPUs.
-A single GPU with 12GB was used for testing this software.
+A single GPU with 12GB VRAM was used for testing this software.
 - (Remote) access to target datasets on [WebKnossos.org](WebKnossos.org) or a local instance of WebKnossos.

 ## Installation